 Teaching Students with Disabilities

 Most instructors will, at some point, teach students who have physical, learning and/or psychological disabilities.
-All students require various amounts of assistance in order to have equal access to their college experience.
-Students with disabilities differ from other students in their needs for modification of the environment in which they move, learn and are evaluated.
+All student require various amounts of assistance in order to have equal access to their college experience.
+Student with disabilities differ from other students in their needs for modification of the environment in which they move, learn and are evaluated.
 While many learn in different ways, their differences do not imply inferior capacities.

 An Overview of the Process for Obtaining Accommodations

 It is the responsibility of the student with a disability to inform the university through Disability Services of the need for academic accommodations.
-The student must open a file with Disability Services, complete the intake process, and provide appropriate documentation from a qualifying professional prior to accommodations being formally approved.
+The student must open a file with Disability Services, complete the intake process, and provide appropriate documentation from a qualified professional prior to accommodations being formally approved.
 If an instructor is asked to provide accommodations without receiving the proper DS approval forms, please ask the student to see DS to make their accommodation request.

 The qualifying professional must document the disability, and identify the functional limitations imposed by the disability.
 Disability Services staff review the information provided and work with instructors to arrange appropriate and reasonable accommodations.